-- 10.4.8 The Contractor informs the ECoW at least one week ahead of works commencing in or near watercourses and consults the ECoW on any mitigation measures required as part of the works. - 10.4.9 The Contractor does not commence construction activities and blasting within 100m from a watercourse used by otters until two hours after sunrise, ceasing two hours before sunset; machinery lights will be directed away from watercourses.
-Sunrise and sunset time can be obtained from the internet (www.timeanddate.com);

-10.4.10 The Contractor ensures that

-- all open excavations are ramped to enable easy exit by otter and other species; - culvert pipes stored on site are capped, or if caps are not available, pipes are stored vertically, to prevent otter entrapment; - design of any permanent or temporary lighting is such that it is directed away from watercourses and that an unlit corridor of 30m either side of watercourses is maintained. - 10.4.11 During the construction period, the ECoW carries out further checks, including checks ahead of the construction front. - 10.4.12 The ECoW maintains a mapped record of checked areas and a log of otter and water vole surveys and informs the Contractor and Employer as soon as possible of any potential restrictions and limitations to the planned works as a result of the checks/survey findings.
+- 10.4.6 The Contractor informs the ECoW at least one week ahead of works commencing in or near watercourses, and consults the ECoW on any mitigation measures required as part of the works. - 10.4.7 The Contractor does not commence construction activities and blasting within 100m from a watercourse used by otters until two hours after sunrise, ceasing two hours before sunset; machinery lights will be directed away from watercourses.
+Sunrise and sunset time can be obtained from the internet (www.timeanddate.com); - 10.4.8 The Contractor ensures that - all open excavations are ramped to enable easy exit by otter and other species; - culvert pipes stored on site are capped, or if caps are not available, pipes are stored vertically, to prevent otter entrapment; - design of any permanent or temporary lighting is such that it is directed away from watercourses and that an unlit corridor of 30m either side of watercourses is maintained. - 10.4.9 During the construction period, the ECoW carries out further checks, including checks ahead of the construction front. - 10.4.10 The ECoW maintains a mapped record of checked areas and a log of otter and water vole surveys and informs the Contractor and Employer as soon as possible of any potential restrictions and limitations to the planned works as a result of the checks/survey findings. - 10.4.11 The ECoW notes key areas of otter and water vole activity and any potential shelters outwith a licensable distance from construction and monitors activity at these areas and shelters regularly were sufficient to prevent parent birds from incubating their eggs or feeding their nestlings, so that the brood died, this could be regarded as an offence under the 1981 Act.

+during construction.

-- 10.4.13 The ECoW notes key areas of otter and water vole activity and any potential shelters outwith a licensable distance from construction and monitors activity at these areas and shelters regularly during construction. - 10.4.14 All site personnel report any sightings of otters and water voles and any potential otter shelters / water vole burrows encountered on site to the ECoW as soon as possible.
+10.4.12 All site personnel report any sightings of otters and water voles and any potential otter shelters / water vole burrows encountered on site to the ECoW as soon as possible.